Azure/batch-shipyard/docs/94-batch-shipyard-major-version-migration.md

 backing metadata used by Batch Shipyard (i.e., the `batch_shipyard`:`storage_account_settings` option in the global configuration file).
-* If you must used a mixed-mode environment, please specify a different storage account (i.e., the `batch_shipyard`:`storage_account_settings` option) for metadata between the two versions in the global configuration file.
+* If you must use a mixed-mode environment, please specify a different storage account (i.e., the `batch_shipyard`:`storage_account_settings` option) for metadata between the two versions in the global configuration file.